 Training, qualifications & experience

 I trained in London and have a certificate in Humanistic Counselling, a Diploma and Advanced Diploma in Integrative Humanistic Counselling and am also a qualified Cognitive Behaviour hypnotherapist.
 I have full Public Liability and Professional Indemnity Insurance, I also have regular supervision.
-I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Code of Ethics for good practice.
+I am an Accredited Member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their Code of Ethics for good practice.

 My work has enabled me to experience a broad and diverse range of clients from all walks of life.
 I have experience of working within an alcohol and drug addiction centre and as a counsellor in the primary care sector in GP surgeries.
 I can help with relationship issues, feelings of depression, anxiety, panic, bereavement, loss, stillbirth, termination, phobias, work related stress, specific mental health or loss of meaning.
 Working in the voluntary sector I have supported clients and carers whose lives have been impacted by cancer and in turmoil by an unknown future.
 I work within a Woman’s centre with self referring clients struggling to come to terms with domestic, sexual or emotional abuse.

 Further training in: